 Between 2011 and 2013, we continued to expand and diversify our geographical footprint.
 We entered into a partnership with Wilmar, one of the largest processors of agricultural products in Asia, to develop cereal transformation activities in China through the construction of the Dongguan plant and the acquisition of a 49% stake in the Chinese Tieling starch plant.
-During the same period, we also acquired a cassava-based starch plant Halotek in Brazil for our first foray into the Brazilian starch market, acquired a distillery in the Czech Republic and completed the acquisition of the Lodus sugar plant in Romania.
+In September 2021, we announced the divestment of our 49% stake, which was completed in November 2021, to Liaoning Yihai Kerry Tereos Starch Technology Co Ltd. and Dongguan Yihai Kerry Syral Starch Technology Co Ltd. During the same period, we also acquired a cassava-based starch plant Halotek in Brazil for our first foray into the Brazilian starch market, acquired a distillery in the Czech Republic and completed the acquisition of the Ludus sugar plant in Romania.